danhdoan/intel-gaudi-lab/experimentals/image_to_video/README.md

 This application uses Stable Diffusion to generate videos from input images.

+## Configuration

+The application uses the following environment variables (defined in `src/macro.py`):

+-   `IMAGE_TO_VIDEO_MODEL`: The name of the Stable Diffusion model to use.
+-   `MODEL_PATH_FOLDER`: The directory where the model is stored.

+These can be modified directly in `src/macro.py` or set as environment variables.

 ## Running the Application

 The application can be run using the provided `run_app.sh` script.
 This script executes the `image_to_video_generation_app.py` file, which starts the FastAPI server.